Particular/Workshop/exercises/02-publish-subscribe/README.md

 Let's install the ServiceControl [heartbeat plugin](https://docs.particular.net/monitoring/heartbeats/install-plugin?version=heartbeats_3) into the NServiceBus endpoints.

-Install this plugin into every project that hosts an endpoint via the Visual Studio NuGet user interface or via the Package Manager Console.
+Install this plugin in the ITOps.EndpointConfig project which will be referenced by endpoints.
+You can do this via the Visual Studio NuGet user interface or via the Package Manager Console.

-To install the plugin type: `Install-Package NServiceBus.Heartbeat -Version 3.0.0` in Package Manager Console.
+To install the plugin type: `Install-Package NServiceBus.Heartbeat -Version 3.0.0 -Project ITOps.EndpointConfig` in Package Manager Console.

 If you use `Manage Nuget Packages` option, make sure you select **version 3.0.0**

 ### Step 6